dimboo/hugo-site/content/about.md

 ---
 title: About Us
 date: 2020-01-01T00:00:00Z
 description: World's leading manufacturer of digital shapes.
 We shape the world.
-You live in ittttt.
+You live in itttttt.
 draft: false
 ---